 This surgery meant freedom for people who were afflicted with crippling disabilities, congenital deformities or dwarfism.
 For those who had suffered the debilitating disease of polio - to congenital limb defects or dwarfism, the hope of having straight, longer limbs was a miracle.

 Using the invention of the external fixator that was invented by an orthopedic surgeon from Russia, the patient's bone was manually pulled apart to increase height.
 This procedure was successfully used during WWII, for veterans who had leg fractures that would not heal.

-Limb Lengthening Surgery
+What is Limb Lengthening Surgery?

-Leg lengthening surgery is done by cutting the bone - and over time, gently pulling the bone apart.
+Limb lengthening surgery is done by cutting the bone - and over time, gently pulling the bone apart.
 As the bone is pulled apart, the bone, tissue, blood supply and nerves regenerate and fill the space with healthy tissue.

-Who Should Have Leg Lengthening Surgery
+Who Should Have Leg Lengthening Surgery?

 There are several physical situations that make surgery to lengthen the legs particularly helpful, and even necessary in some cases.

 - Congenital defect